Training Artificial Intelligence with Real Heart: Legitimize, Confirm, Reinforce

 The delivery team adopts a rapid agile cadence that values predictable delivery dates and velocity rather than experimentation to find the best solution for the user.

-Over time, a chasm forms between user-centered advocates and delivery — their ideas are just too risky and unpredictable for the mission: get the next release out the door.
+Over time, a chasm forms between user-centered advocates and delivery.
+Their ideas are just too risky and unpredictable for the mission: get the next release out the door.

 An all too familiar tale, but with an ending we can change.
 I think there is a way to get the most out of the user-centered design and Agile processes while keeping to budgets, timelines, and a consistent delivery cycles.